Support Us

 Participant during ‘Recording Audio Using Pro Tools’ workshop

-While DMC2012 and DMC2013 were important in their own right – the first one for being first and the second for being a four-day monster (lesson learned) – DMC2015 carried an extra bit of weight on its shoulders.
-DMC2015 WILL BE THE EVENT THAT OPENS THE STOVE BUILDING.
+While DMC 2012 and DMC 2013 were important in their own right—the first for being first and the second for being a four-day monster (lesson learned)—DMC 2015 carried an extra bit of weight on its shoulders.
+DMC 2015 was to be the event that opened The Stove Building.
 Yeah, you heard it.
-That project, started by a beautiful bunch of arty folks (of which team DMC belong), with a vision for a better Dumfries, which began, like, four years ago and has had more ups and downs than the Big Dipper – that one.
+That project, started by a beautiful bunch of arty folks (of which Team DMC belong), with a vision for a better Dumfries, began around four years ago and has had more ups and downs than the Big Dipper—this was the one.
 Not to mention the fact that DMC had been in hibernation for 18 months.

-Unfurl the bunting and re-hang the banners – this has to be big!
+Unfurl the bunting and re-hang the banners—this had to be big!

 Rock against Racism exhibition behind The Stove’s new Funktion-One soundsystem